6. Para 2-3 How many days of leave can Soldiers carry forward at beginning of fiscal year?

-12. Para 3-3 How many days does Special leave accrual authorizes Soldiers to carry forward past 1 Oct?
+12. Para 3-3 How many days does special leave accrual authorize Soldiers to carry forward past 1 Oct?

-A: Up to 90 days of leave at the end of an FY (60 days normal leave carry over plus 30 days special leave accrual)
+A: Up to 90 days of leave at the end of an FY.

 13. Para 3-3 When must special leave accrual be used by?

-A: must be used before the end of the third fiscal year after the fiscal year in which the qualifying service ended
+A: must be used before the end of the third fiscal year.

 14. Para 4-1 Can a Soldier take leave one week and then take leave again the following week without a duty day in between?